Energy Technology List home

 f) A motor generator set or alternator (for rotary uninterruptible power supplies only).

-• Be designed to be connected to, and to provide electrical power backup to, a three-phase electricity supply of nominally fixed frequency and voltage.
+• Be designed to be connected to, and to provide electrical power backup to, a three-phase or single-phase electricity supply of nominally fixed frequency and voltage.

 • Have an appropriate Conformity Assessment mark.